kamejoko80/Learning/Linux-EmbeddedSystem/CVPCM/README.md

 - [x] Figure out how `video_register_device()` work,
 - [x] To find the ov5640 device in `/dev/video*` to prove it.
 - [x] Try to link ov5640 subdev to Clipper host.
-- [ ] Try to fix nxp-video.c
+- [x] Try to fix nxp-video.c
-- [ ] Set the ov5640 dvp/mipi regs to capture a suitable video shot.
+- [x] Set the ov5640 dvp/mipi regs to capture a suitable video shot.
-- [ ] Read video stream from ov5640 dvp/mipi.
+- [x] Read video stream from ov5640 dvp/mipi.
+- [x] Get image frame in YUYV format.

 ### Framework
 When Linux kernel booting, `nxp_v4l2_driver` defined in nxp-v4l2.c